2012–13 UEFA Europa League: Play-off round

-Note 6: Order of legs reversed after original draw.

 Group stage

 The draw for the group stage was held in Monaco on 31 August 2012.
 The 48 teams were allocated into four pots based on their 2012 UEFA club coefficients, with the title holders, Atlético Madrid, being placed in Pot 1 automatically.
 They were drawn into twelve groups of four, with the restriction that teams from the same association could not be drawn against each other.

 In each group, teams played against each other home-and-away in a round-robin format.
 The matchdays were 20 September, 4 October, 25 October, 8 November, 22 November, and 6 December 2012.
 The group winners and runners-up advanced to the round of 32, where they were joined by the eight third-placed teams from the 2012–13 UEFA Champions League group stage.

 A total of 25 national associations were represented in the group stage.
 This was the first time a team from Azerbaijan qualified for the group stage of a UEFA competition.
 AEL, Anzhi, Kiryat Shmona, Levante, Marítimo, Neftçi and Videoton all appeared in the group stage of a UEFA competition for the first time.

-See here for tiebreakers if two or more teams are equal on points.